 Flaws in the system

 The problem of banning nuclear weapons and dismantling nuclear arsenals comes down to the same problem we regularly see in the Security Council: The only way to cooperate and to work towards a peaceful world is based on the permanent Members of the Security Council, or those that possess nuclear warheads.
-The imbalance of the international system, given the vetoes, and the lack of trust, the UN has been regularly criticized in its functioning.13 As long as either the international system gets more punitive powers (which is very difficult to establish), vetoes get removed from the Security Council (which is hard to imagine and achieve), or the relevant actors want to cooperate (which is, as described, also difficult to achieve), it is not likely that we see any change in the near future.
+The imbalance of the international system, given the vetoes, and the lack of trust, the UN has been regularly criticized in its functioning.
+For instance by Stop illegitimate vetoes!
+As long as either the international system gets more punitive powers (which is very difficult to establish), vetoes get removed from the Security Council (which is hard to imagine and achieve), or the relevant actors want to cooperate (which is, as described, also difficult to achieve), it is not likely that we see any change in the near future.
 However, given that the resolution L.41 passed even without the big powers voting against it, leaves room for hope.
 Development might be slow on the subject, but it seems that process can be made, even without cooperation of the major nuclear powers, and while Luxembourg is bound by its NATO obligations, a more progressive stance such as an abstention from the vote could’ve send a more positive outlook.